 A vital dimension of CURL's new model of collaboration is ensuring that research and learning lead directly to the service of our communities.
 To achieve that ideal, integrated teams of academics and activists work at the community level with leaders and residents.

 The teams produce action-oriented research, held to rigorous research standards, that enable residents to tackle urgent community needs and to achieve significant programmatic and policy results.
 Comprehensive research findings become a vital foundation for effective action at the local, state, and national levels directed at a wide range of urban issues.

-Examples of community-initiated projects include such issues as the impact of welfare reform, options for care of the people who are homeless and participatory evaluation of agency programs.
+Examples of community-initiated projects include such issues as the impact of welfare reform, options for care of those experiencing homelessness, and participatory evaluation of agency programs.
 To spur action and involvement, fellowships are awarded to Loyola faculty, graduate, and undergraduate students, as well as to community leaders and activists.

 Most CURL projects are organized around a team model of research.
 Generally, the team includes community organization staff, Loyola faculty, graduate students, and undergraduates.
 The focus of each project is developed in partnership with community-based organization leaders and is not the result of existing academic research agendas, although there is often a compatibility of interests.
 Projects are chosen based on compatibility with CURL's mission and governing standards with an eye toward strategic allocation of resources and an ability to leave behind meaningful change.